goosewobbler/zutron/docs/getting-started.md

 #### Initialize Bridge in Main process

-In the main process, the bridge needs your store and an array of BrowserWindow or WebContentsView objects for your app, so for a single window application:
+In the main process, the bridge needs your store and an array of BrowserWindow, BrowserView, and WebContentsView objects for your app, so for a single window application:

 ```ts
 import { mainZustandBridge } from 'zutron/main';